romshark/Go-1-2-Proposal---Immutability/README.md

 At any time the vendor of `xyz` might change its behavior, either intentionally or unintentionally, which will introduce bugs and data corruption:
-- `a`, `b`, `v` or any items of `v` might get aliased and mutated either directly (in the scope of `xyz.T.Method`) or indirectly (at any unspecified point in time).
+- `a`, `b`, `v` or any items of `v` might get aliased and mutated either directly (in the scope of `xyz.T.Method`) or indirectly (at an unspecified point in time).
 - New side-effects could be introduced to `r`.
 - `rv` might get aliased and introduce unwanted side-effects when mutated by the `xyz.T.Method` caller.

-In the worst case the maintainers of `P` won't even be informed about the mutations that were unintentionally introduced to a newer version of `xyz.T.Method` through a bug in its implementation.
-But even if the vendors of `xyz` correctly update the changelog and the documentation introducing new intentional side-effects, chances are high that the maintainers of `P` miss the changes in the documentation and fail to react accordingly. `P` will continue to compile, but it's **outputs will become corrupted** which can't always be easily detected even in the presence of extensive automated testing.
+In the worst case, the maintainers of `P` won't even be informed about the mutations that were unintentionally introduced to a newer version of `xyz.T.Method` through a bug in its implementation.
+But even if the vendors of `xyz` correctly update the changelog and the documentation introducing new intentional side-effects, chances are high that the maintainers of `P` miss the changes in the documentation and fail to react accordingly. `P` will continue to compile, but its **outputs will become corrupted** which can't always be easily detected even in the presence of extensive automated testing.

 #### 1.1.2.
 Vague and Bloated Documentation